nmakel/solaredge_meterproxy/README.md

 ### Configuration file

-The serial server, and one or more source meters, can be configured in a python `configparser` formatted configuration file.
-If a file named `semp.conf` is present, this will be loaded by default.
+The __serial server__, and one or more source meters, can be configured in a python `configparser` formatted configuration file.
+If a file named `semp-rtu.conf` is present, this will be loaded by default.
 If this file does not exist, generic defaults will be loaded.
 Provide your own configuration file using the `--config` parameter.
+Similarly, a __TCP server__ can be configured using `semp-tcp.conf`.

-For an overview of all configurable parameters, see `semp.conf`.
+For an overview of all configurable parameters, see `semp-rtu.conf` or `semp-tcp.conf`.

 Device scripts contain additional, required, configuration parameters.
 Consult the relevant device script for an overview.